(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "AIRSHIPS PASSING WEST POINT--PAINTED BY LOUIS BIEDERMANN / During the great Hudson-Fulton celebrations in New York in September-October, 1909, the greatest aerial / spectacle ever witnessed will take place... / ...The New York World has offered a $10,000 prize to the aerial navigator who duplicates in / the air the 147-mile journey of Fulton's first steamboat, the Clermont." postcard with note pencilled on back from a mom to her son informing him she is seriously ill, back with uneven yellowish toning.
 Biedermann was an illustrator working for the paper offering the prize.
 SALE IN PROGRESS a(p)a(b)enn(w)

 "ALL IN THE / DAY'S WORK // 'A new kind of thrill' -- above, the actual plane / (though the scene is a film reconstruction) in which / Blériot first flew the Channel in 1909" including Charles Fontaine (Le Matin correspondent) who used the tricolor French flag (shown) to tell the aviator where to land near the cliffs of Dover; unused Azo (triangles up) real photo post card, surface scuff affects one word in the caption area.
-Rare. $35.00 a(p)e(w)fn
+Rare.
+SALE IN PROGRESS a(p)e(w)fn

 To order from this